philipdarke/pypi-cookiecutter/README.md

 Add your code to the `src/[package-name]/` directory.
 All objects in `[package-name].py` are imported as `[package-name].[object]` and `utils.py` is an example utility function module.

 The project uses Python 3.8.
-This can be changed by entering a different version when initialising the project *and* by updating the `black` and `isort` sections of `pyproject.toml`.
+This can be changed by entering a different version when initialising the project *and* by updating the `black` and `isort` sections of `pyproject.toml` plus the CI matrix and CD environment variable in `.github/workflows/build.yml`.

 ## Pre-commits